RuhrDim/cybernetic-exodus/README.md

-- **Volume 1: Critique and Transition** — a Marxist analysis of the crisis of capitalism, the mechanics of transition, and the architecture of the GCP. [link]
+- **Volume 1: Critique and Transition** — a Marxist analysis of the crisis of capitalism, the mechanics of transition, and the architecture of the GCP. (en/book1_full.md)
 - **Volume 2: Architecture of the Future** — human life within the
-  system: hubs, reputation economy, life cycle, neurosociety. [link]
+  system: hubs, reputation economy, life cycle, neurosociety. (en/book2_full.md)

 The books can be read independently — but together they form a unified whole.